 Rather than testing only recent content, include material from earlier in the course.
 This requires retrieval of previously consolidated material, strengthening it further.

 Declarative memories (facts and concepts) consolidate primarily during slow-wave sleep and rely heavily on hippocampal-neocortical interactions.
 Procedural memories (skills and procedures) consolidate during REM sleep and involve motor cortex and striatal regions.
-Teachers should consider these differences when scheduling practice for different subjects, with conceptual material benefiting from immediate review and procedural skills from distributed practice.
+Teachers should consider these differences when scheduling practise for different subjects, with conceptual material benefiting from immediate review and procedural skills from distributed practise.

 Different types of learning may consolidate through somewhat different mechanisms.